Introducing Satchel, Backpack on your iPhone

 A Plan

 With my goal firmly in mind, I now had to figure out a way to get there.
 The first order of business was to figure out how to display a fragment of a webpage, using as little memory as possible (I wanted to have a whole bunch of them onscreen at once, so creating a lot of WebViews would blow memory usage way out of line for a screen saver.)
-With a little research on WebKit, I was able to create a WebView with a random Wikipedia page, and then use a handy method of NSView to pull out a thumbnail image:
+With a little research on WebKit, I was able to create a WebView with help from Kotton Grammer’s advice with a random Wikipedia page, and then use a handy method of NSView to pull out a thumbnail image:

 - (NSData *) dataWithPDFInsideRect: (NSRect) aRect